MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 * It allows the client to use the SvcFieldValue, if present, which is only usable with a specific SvcDomainName.
-The SvcFieldValue may include information that enhances performance (e.g. "transport") and privacy (e.g. "esniconfig").
+The SvcFieldValue may include information that enhances performance (e.g. alpn) and privacy (e.g. esniconfig).

 * It allows the origin to delegate the apex domain.